apache/mynewt-site/docs/faq/how_to_edit_docs.md

 ### Editing an existing page

 * Create a fork on the [github mirror](https://github.com/apache/incubator-mynewt-site).
-*
-* Then create a new branch to work on your documentation and move to that branch.
+* Create a new branch to work on your documentation and move to that branch.
 ```
         $ git checkout -b <your-branch-name>
 ```